cosmologicon/websocket-test/README.md

 # Version 3

-Adds the ability to handle message fragmentation, as well as binary data.
+Adds the ability to handle messages longer than 126 characters and message fragmentation, as well as binary data.

 Deploy local server:

 	python3 server-v3.py

 Then open client-v3.html in a browser.
+As with v2, you can open multiple clients simultaneously.
+The client has options to send long text of a specified length.
+Longer messages may be fragmented depending on the browser (Chrome seems to fragment above 131,000 characters, but Firefox sends 1,000,000 characters without fragmentation.)